SFXD/XML-field-generation/README.md

 Modifications made to Ezra Kenigsberg's version include Master-Detail handling, Picklist handling, API naming, to say a few.
 This is stilll a work in progress.

 ### instructions, sorta

-it is buggy and shit
-like lods of small bugs
-if the lighting field creator exists one day i'll use that myself instead of thistool bt in the meantime yeah my stuff works well short version is take the gscript put it in a google sheet then do these columns label, forcedapiname (optional, can be null), type, value, description label is the label, it will take stuff as-is forcedapiname takes stuff as is if specified. you can leave it as null otherwise so it calculates api name type is the type of field value is variables : if type is text, set the text length if thype is number it sets precision if type is decimal, it sets decimal number if lookup/maserdetail it sets the obejct to point to picklist, it sets values (one per line)
+it is buggy and shit,like loads of small bugs - if the lighting field creator exists one day i'll use that myself instead of thistool

+but in the meantime yeah my stuff works well

+- short version is take the gscript
+- put it in a google sheet
+- then do these columns
+- label, forcedapiname (optional, can be null), type, value, description
+- label is the label, it will take stuff as-is
+- forcedapiname takes stuff as is if specified. you can leave it as null otherwise so it calculates api name
+- type is the type of field
+- value is variables : if type is text, set the text length
+- if thype is number it sets precision
+- if type is decimal, it sets decimal number
+- if lookup/maserdetail it sets the obejct to point to
+- picklist, it sets values (one per line)
-Use the function `GetFieldXML(label,apiname, type, value, description)` then all you need to do is copy the xml put it in sublimer and emove the stupid double quotes that google adds and fix a minor couple of things : for lookpus it allways adds `__c` to the object even if it's astandard one, fix that for picklists there's a stupid carriage return in the the `<sorted>` node that can throw an error, if it does, just find the line of the picklist for `sorted`, see the carriage return and delete the extra one (it's easily seeable) and that's mostly it. once you push the fields remember to query the object, all fields, and profiles again via an IDE and to set visibility there's a regex for that on our wiki https://sfxd.github.io/article-regex.html
+- Use the function `GetFieldXML(label,apiname, type, value, description)`
+- then all you need to do is copy the xml
+- put it in sublimer and emove the stupid double quotes that google adds
+- and fix a minor couple of things :
+- for lookpus it allways adds `__c` to the object even if it's astandard one, fix that
+- for picklists there's a stupid carriage return in the the `<sorted>` node that can throw an error, if it does, just find the line of the picklist for `sorted`, see the carriage return and delete the extra one (it's easily seeable)
+- and that's mostly it.
+- once you push the fields remember to query the object, all fields, and profiles again via an IDE and to set visibility
+- there's a regex for that on our wiki https://sfxd.github.io/article-regex.html